philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 ^ So the power of arrays, is that a set of information can be referenced by a single variable.
 Imagine if we have one thousand email addresses.
 We wouldn't want to create one thousand variables for those, instead we can assign all of them to an array, and then use one easy to reference variable to pull up each email address by its index.
 The other thing that's powerful about arrays is that they keep their information in the same order unless we change it.
 Whatever we put in the first pocket stays in the first pocket.
 So, arrays are good for keeping ordered lists.

 ^ We can sort those 1000 email addresses and then they'll be kept in that order for us by the array.
-You can imagine how arrays are going to stop helping us when we start pulling records and data out of our database.
+You can imagine how arrays are going to start helping us when we start pulling records and data out of our database.
 We can retrieve 50 customer records sorted alphabetically by last name and store them in the array.
 And they'll stay sorted in that array by last name.

 ---